Improving the exchange and correlation potential in density functional approximations through constraints: Constrained minimisation of density functional approximations

-of the exact KS potential satisfies the intuitive sum rule, $Q_{scr} = N-1$ \cite{gorling_poisson,liu_ayers_parr,ayers_levy}.
-In Ref.~\onlinecite{clda}, we argued that the violation of the sum rule in LDA and most GGAs (where $Q_{scr}^{DFA} = N$), can be attributed to SIs, since it implies that any one of the electrons of an $N$ electron system is effectively repelled, via the Hxc potential, by a net charge of $N$ electrons.
+However, in common DFAs (such as the local density approximation, L(S)DA, and most generalized-gradient approximations (GGAs)) this sum rule is violated and the screening charge is in fact given by $Q_\textrm{scr}=N$.
+We argue \cite{clda} that this violation of the sum rule can be attributed to the presence of SIs, since it implies that any of the electrons of an $N$-electron system are effectively repelled, via the Hxc potential, by a net charge of $N$ electrons.
+We note that the sum rule \eqref{eq:sum_rule}, which depends on the screening density and is violated for LDA and common GGAs, is different from the well-known sum rule \cite{gross_book} for the xc hole, $\int d \rr ' \, \rho_{\rm xc} ( \rr , \rr ' ) = -1$, which is satisfied by LDA and common GGAs.
+The quantities $\rho_\textrm{scr}^\textrm{xc}(\vec{r})$ and $\rho_\textrm{xc}(\vec{r},\vec{r'})$ are not directly related.